yeojz/otplib/apps/docs/guide/cli-tool.md

 ## Getting Started (otplibx)

 For most cases, `otplibx` would be the easiest way to get started with the CLI.
-It provides a wrapper around the core `otplib` CLI with an additional encrypted storage.
+It provides a wrapper around the core `otplib` CLI with an additional data encrypted storage.

 - **256-bit key** - Generated during initialization and stored in `.env.keys`
 - **No external dependencies** - Uses only Node.js native `crypto` module